MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/tutorial/bing-entities-search-single-page-app.md

 The Bing Entity Search API [requires you to display results in a specified order](../../bing-web-search/use-display-requirements.md).
 Since the API may return two different kinds of responses, it is not enough to iterate through the top level `Entities` or `Places` collection in the JSON response and display those results.
 (If you want only one type of result, use the `responseFilter` query parameter.)

 Instead, we use the `rankingResponse` collection in the search results to order the results for display.
-This object refers to items in the `Entitiess` and/or `Places` collections.
+This object refers to items in the `Entities` and/or `Places` collections.

 `rankingResponse` may contain up to three collections of search results, designated `pole`, `mainline`, and `sidebar`.